 “No. Trudie has been telling me I make too many assumptions about people, expecting them to do what I want without asking them first.”

 “Some new sex position you want to try out?”

 “Since you found girls who accept your sexual deviancy, you can’t expect me not to call you on your shit.
 Someone needs to keep it real.”

 “I thought you liked me?”
 I wheedle.

 We leave it at that.
 Later in the day, Minehan organizes another swim lesson.
-This time I’m restricted to the deck while the 3D girls hold him up in the water.
-He claims to feel more relaxed knowing they won’t molest him.
-They balk at the mouth-to-mouth training he refuses to do with me.
+This time I am restricted to the deck while the 3D girls hold him up in the water.
+He claims to feel more relaxed knowing they do not want to molest him.
+They balk at the mouth-to-mouth training he refusesd to do with me.
 He makes two laps that day, praising his new coaches for getting him past his mental obstacles.
-I state he’s acting ‘mental.’
+I state he is acting ‘mental.’
 David puts on a show of ‘mental’ poses.

-Jack buys everyone pizza at ‘Noch’s’ extolling our PE exercise.
+Jack buys everyone pizza at ‘Noch’s’ as reward for our PE exercise.
 He worries he is getting a pot-belly.
 Minehan calls him a ‘pot-headed jelly belly.’
 Jack and David pass around their sketches of the Lampoon staff.

 Jack completes the form for a permit to play in the Yard.
 When he turns it in, they state he has to give them 10 days’ notice, so the date has to be changed to the Saturday morning of the Yale game, the big football game of the year.
 The lady tells him he’s crazy.
-He agrees but insists we still submit the permit request.
-Later we discuss what we will play.
+He agrees but insists on submitting the permit request.
+Later we discuss what to play.

 “We should play rah-rah songs to build up student spirit for the game,” Jill suggests.